‘Only to be Consumed’ in Canada

 Now, I felt pretty confident that this was not a mistake.

 I have done dozens of stories on consumer products, consumer product design, and I know how many rounds of reviews packaging has to go through before it gets approved.
+And like, yeah.

-It's printed in red on its own in all caps, and it draws a lot of attention to itself.
+mistakes do happen but in this case it seemed pretty unlikely it's printed in red on its own in all caps, and it draws a lot of attention to itself.

 So if you're going to miss something on the label, it's likely not going to be this.
+However, Dr.

-Betty's other theory about how maybe this label is a response to some specific Canadian policy?
+Betty's other theory about how maybe this label is a response to some specific Canadian policy, that doesn't sound crazy at all.

 Because why would you put a big red warning on your product that makes it sound dangerous unless someone was telling you you absolutely had to?

-And after a little Googling and a visit to the grocery store, we discovered that this label is not on the U.S.
+And after a little Googling and a visit to the grocery store, we discovered that this label is not on the U.S. version of the same product.

 So, with our next step, we decided to reach out to some Canadian regulators.

-One of those regulators, the Canadian Food Inspection Agency, which is essentially like the enforcement arm of Canada's Food and Drug Administration, Administration, got back to us and said, quote, this statement does not appear to be related to any law enforced by the Canadian Food Inspection Agency.
+One of those regulators, the Canadian Food Inspection Agency, which is essentially like the enforcement arm of Canada's Food and Drug Administration, got back to us and said, quote, this statement does not appear to be related to any law enforced by the Canadian Food Inspection Agency.

 In other words, we've never seen this label and we don't know why it's there.